dlebansais/Kill-Update/README.md

 - Exit

 # How does it work?
-Every 10 seconds, this application checks the Windows Update service, and is not disabled, disables it.
+Every 10 seconds, this application checks the Windows Update service, and if not disabled, disables it.

 # Manually upgrading Windows
 To upgrade manually, first uncheck the Locked menu (see above), then open Windows settings and check for updates.
 When they have been installed and the computer has rebooted, you can check the Locked menu again.